UNDERSTAND THE CHRISTIAN WORLDVIEW:

 3. God is the Creator of free will, and that means people can choose wrong/evil, as well as good/truth.
 God does not violate the free will He gave.
 It is necessary for true love.
 (Genesis 1:26,27; 3)

-5. If we are not experiencing natural evils, then the evils we experience are the results of our (and others’) corrupted nature (like Satan’s more than God’s).
+5. If we are not experiencing natural evils, then the evils we experience are the results of our (and others’) corrupted nature (like Satan’s nature more than God’s).
 That means we & others can do things that affect our lives, directly or indirectly (1 Peter 2:20, 3:8-22).
 Most times, we suffer, due to the choices of others… and this universe works off of the laws of action and consequence.
 But, if we cause the effect of suffering on ourselves (for having done wrong or risky things), what else do we expect?
 Some ask, “why do bad things happen to good people?”
 But there is only One who is Good, and He died for the unjust willingly… so that we may be rescued, not condemned (John 3:16; Romans 5:8).
 Moreover, God calls Himself the Redeemer, because He can cash in the evils we experience—at the hands of others and of our own doing—for a story of our experiencing His goodness, unfailing Love and His glory.

 6. We also have a very real, spiritual enemy: Satan and fallen angels and demons.
-Not only do these operate in the unseen (spirit) realm on the individual level, but some also operate on the local, regional and even national/ international levels.
-These beings were given a ruling occupancy, when mankind chose to know evil…. and when God further turned over the rulership of the nations to them, due to mankind’s desire (as accounted in the Bible at the Tower of Babel, see Genesis 11 & Deuteronomy 32:8-9).
+Not only do these evil spirits operate in the unseen (spirit) realm on the individual level, but some also operate unseen on the local, regional and even national/ international levels.
+Again, these beings were given a ruling occupancy, when mankind chose to know evil…. and when God further turned over the rulership of the nations to them, due to mankind’s desire (as accounted in the Bible at the Tower of Babel, see Genesis 11 & Deuteronomy 32:8-9).
 The presence of and corrupting influence of these fallen spiritual beings is another major reason why there are wars, disease and famine, caused mostly by the greed of human national/global economy and governance “leaders.”
-The Bible calls the sum of these enemies “the (fallen) World, and Bible scholars agree that the “world” is Satan’s anti-God system of rule for subjugating and continually deceiving humanity (2 Corinthians 4:4).
+The Bible calls the sum of these enemies “the (fallen) World,” and Bible scholars agree that the “world” is Satan’s anti-God system of rule for subjugating and continually deceiving humanity (2 Corinthians 4:4).
 Those who are held captive by Satan via “the world” are also equated with “the world,” since they are its constituents by default.
 Thankfully, Jesus says to His disciples, “In this world, you will have Tribulation, but be of good courage; I have overcome the world” (John 16:33).
 In other words, Jesus arrived in human flesh, in order to defeat Satan’s present, evil world and set human captives free!

 7. God will—one day—create a new world, after he brings all evil to justice (Revelation 20-21).
 Those who trust Him for their own forgiveness and for a relationship with Him will see all things righted… but that time is not now.
 Currently, we wait patiently and endure, knowing that we (who believe) are rescued and awaiting the appearing of Jesus (Titus 2:13), the only Source of mankind’s reconciliation to God.